petter-holmberg/eco/README.md

 - `child(v, n)` returns the `n`:th child of node `v`.
 - `child_rank(v)` returns the `n` such that node `v` is the `n`:th child of its parent.
+- `begin` returns a `louds::iterator` pointing at the root node of the tree.
+- `end` returns a `louds::iterator` pointing past the root node of the tree.
 - `lca(t, u, v)` returns the lowest common ancestor of nodes `u` and `v` in `t`.

 ## Sequences